SERG-Delft/serg-delft.github.io/msctopics/rust-cg.md

+---
+layout: page
-# Sound call-graph generation for Rust
+title: Sound call-graph generation for Rust
+---

 ## Background
 Rust is a new systems programming language developed at Mozilla Research that